ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a FETCH request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to retrieve part of the current configuration of that group.

-The request payload is a CBOR map, which contains the following field:
+The request MUST have Content-Format set to "application/ace-groupcomm+cbor" and its payload is a CBOR map, which contains the following field:

 * 'conf_filter', encoded as a CBOR array.
 Each element of the array specifies one requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}), encoded with the corresponding CBOR abbreviation defined in {{groupcomm-parameters}}.

 When performing the authorization checks, the Group Manager uses GROUPNAME as TARGETNAME, and "Read" as PERMISSION.

-After a successful processing of the FETCH request, the Group Manager replies to the Administrator with a 2.05 (Content) response.
+After a successful processing of the FETCH request, the Group Manager replies to the Administrator with a 2.05 (Content) response, which MUST have Content-Format set to "application/ace-groupcomm+cbor".

 The response payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
 In particular, the response has as payload a partial representation of the group configuration (see {{config-repr}}).
 The exact content of the payload reflects the current configuration of the OSCORE group, and it is limited to the configuration parameters and status parameters requested by the Administrator in the FETCH request.